-So what happens if we inadvertently hear Loshon Hara?
+What happens if we inadvertently hear Loshon Hara?
 The Talmud says that we should not automatically accept it as being true.
-Rather, the rule is "innocent until proven guilty."
+Rather, the rule is: “innocent until proven guilty.”

-Soon enough word got out that the tailor and the rabbi were involved in a financial dispute.
-"The nerve of this man to pit his word against the rabbi!" they all said.
+Soon enough, word got out that the tailor and the rabbi were involved in a financial dispute.
+“The nerve of this man to pit his word against the rabbi!” they said.
 The tailor’s reputation was ruined, and he was shunned by the community.

 About a year later, the rabbi was reviewing a section of Talmud and came across an envelope containing 10,000 rubles.
 Then he realized what had happened!
 He immediately called the tailor and apologized.
 “But your apology doesn’t help me,” he said sadly.
 “My reputation is ruined forever!”